 - Reference materials

-- Magazine & Newspaper databases and online Encyclopedias for homework help (also available from home with a Clifton Park - Halfmoon Public Library card)
+- Online magazines, newspapers, and encyclopedias for homework help (also available from home with a Clifton Park - Halfmoon Public Library card)

-- Computers featuring Disney Junior, PBS Kids, funbrain, Dora the Explorer, Magic Schoolbus Explores in the Age of Dinosaurs, Blue's ABC Time Activities, Clifford the Big Red Dog Reading and more.
+- Computers featuring PBS Kids, funbrain, Dora the Explorer, Magic Schoolbus Explores in the Age of Dinosaurs, Blue's ABC Time Activities, Clifford the Big Red Dog Reading and more.

 - Computers with Internet access for use by children and adults accompanied by children.
 Signed parental consent required for patrons under 18.

 - Feltboard Activity Sets

 The Children's Library offers a wide variety of programs throughout the school year, including vacation weeks.
 Themes include books, science, arts and crafts, music, dance and puppetry.
 Some programs require registration; others do not.